Bahey-shalash/Retro-Egg-Timer/README.md

-# Pixel Egg Timer
+# Retro Egg Timer

-Pixel Egg Timer is a retro, pixel art-themed web app that lets you choose your preferred boiled egg level (soft, medium, or hard) and start a fun countdown.
+Retro Egg Timer is a retro, pixel art-themed web app that lets you choose your preferred boiled egg level (soft, medium, or hard) and start a fun countdown.
 Enjoy pause and stop controls for a nostalgic cooking timer experience!

 ## Features
 - Retro pixel art design